nosana-ci/docs.nosana.io/docs/pipelines/start.md

 ...
 ```

-- `description`: the name of the pipeline. this is used to identify the pipeline in the nosana network.
+- `description`: the name of the pipeline. this is used to identify the pipeline in the Nosana network.

 @tab global